Best places to travel if you’re vegan

 Most of the dishes here are packed with fresh herbs, spices and sauces that are completely plant-based.
 Pho – also known as noodle soup – is the most common meal here.
 You can eat it at any time of the day, and you can pick as many or as little toppings as you like.
 Tofu is really popular, too.
 Sweet or savoury?
 Try both.
 You might be surprised to learn that it’s used in custard and don’t pull that face, it’s actually delicious.
 Eggplant is another favourite in Vietnam.
 It usually comes garnished with toasted peanuts, soy sauce and garlic.
 But the French stick of it all is the Banh mi .
 This baguette-style sandwich is packed with loads of veggies, fried tofu and garlic sauce – oui, oui.

 When you’re eating out in Vietnam, a street stall is your best bet for an unforgettable meal.
 They’re dotted on almost every street corner, plus you can sit with the locals on tiny chairs and tables.
 Or, to get in on the hype, Veggie Saigon is the highest rated vegan restaurant in Ho Chi Minh City.
-Bring your own Tupperware and the food tastes even better with a discount to reward your sustainable support.
+Bring your own Tupperware and the food tastes even better with a discount to reward your preparedness.

 Feeling peckish yet?
 Forget what they say about shopping on an empty stomach and fill up on a vegan-inspired getaway.
 Find your First Choice holiday..